 abstract duality: opposite category,

-To every complex 3-dimensional Calabi-Yau variety is associated a 2-dimensional sigma-model -superconformal field theory .
+To every complex 3-dimensional Calabi-Yau variety are associated two similar but differing types of sigma-model -supersymmetric 2d CFTs.
 There is at least for some CY a map which exchanges the Hodge numbers and such that is expected to be equivalent to .